-Cloud communications infrastructure company Twilio (NYSE:TWLO) reported strong growth in the Q2 FY2021 earnings announcement, with revenue up 66.8% year on year to $668.9 million.
-Twilio made a GAAP loss of $227.8 million, down on its loss of $99.9 million, in the same quarter last year.
+Cloud communications infrastructure company Twilio (NYSE:TWLO) reported Q1 FY2022 results beating Wall St's expectations, with revenue up 48.3% year on year to $875.3 million.
+The company expects that next quarter's revenue would be around $917 million, which is the midpoint of the guidance range.
+That was in roughly line with analyst expectations.
+Twilio made a GAAP loss of $221.6 million, down on its loss of $206.5 million, in the same quarter last year.

 The company functions as a bridge between the legacy systems of global telecommunications carriers and internet applications, and offers a set of building blocks developers can use to add external messaging to their services.

 For example it makes it possible for developers to provide SMS notifications in a food delivery app, the ability to call the driver in a ride-sharing app or two factor account verifications for internet banking without needing to invest in their own infrastructure and routing algorithms.

 The first shift towards voice communication over the internet (VOIP), rather than traditional phone networks, happened when the enterprises started replacing business phones with the cheaper VOIP technology.
 Today, the rise of the consumer internet has increased the need for two way audio and video functionality in applications, driving demand for software tools and platforms that enable this utility.

 Competitors include Agora (NASDAQ:API), Vonage, Plivo, and Bandwidth (NASDAQ:BAND).

 As you can see below, Twilio's revenue growth has been exceptional over the last year, growing from quarterly revenue of $589.9 million, to $875.3 million.